zwasique/PokemonCatalogue/README.md

 # Pokemon
 This is an in-progress catalogue for organising pokemon.
-Pokemon should be organisable by generation, number, and type, and whether they are legendary, starters, or neither.
+Pokemon should be sortable by generation, type, and alphabetical order.
-Pokemon from multiple generations will be included, alongside trivia and relevant evolutions.
+Pokemon from multiple generations can be included.